Nav-SCOPE: Swarm Robot Cooperative Perception and Coordinated Navigation: Model Deployment

+The planning process based on Nav-SCOPE is a minimal reactive solution, which has proved to be versatile in a wide range of applications \cite{Realtime1985, Dynamic1986, Minimal2019, Predictive2021}.
+A finite state machine (FSM) is illustrated in Fig. \ref{fig:SF}(c), where a robot $R_a$ will go through a series of states $\mathcal{S}_a \in \{\text{i, ii, iii, iv}\}$ planning towards the target.
+Algorithm \ref{alg:NavSCOPE} illustrates the detailed process of Nav-SCOPE that obtains safe directions and interaction forces for state transition, where $\mathscr{F}_{N_{f}}[\cdot]$ indicates the FFT transform with $N_f$ points, $\mathcal{N}_a$ is the group of observed neighbors, and $\mathcal{R}_a$ contains teammates that ask for environmental features.
+The information flow is formed only when needed.

+During the planning process, the robot $R_a$ needs to update safe direction set (Lines 3-6) and observed neighbor list (Lines 7-15) continuously.
+When the target direction is within safe directions, that is, $\vec{e}_{a} \in \Theta_s$, then \(R_a\) will advance straight towards the target ($\mathcal{S}_a=\text{i}$).
+Otherwise, the target is blocked by an obstacle $B$, and $R_a$ will request a cooperative perception ($\mathcal{S}_a=\text{ii}$, Lines 16-18) combined with its own observation (Lines 22-24) to find an optimal direction $dir$.
+A local group will be naturally formed with the neighboring robots $\mathcal{N}_a$, where the environmental features are sent (Lines 8-9 and Line 25 at neighbors) and gathered at $R_a$.
+Then, the interaction forces are calculated (Line 27), and the probabilistic fusion is achieved by (\ref{eq:P_left}).
+Afterwards, $R_a$ will search along the given $dir$ towards a safe way closest to its target:

+Subsequently, $R_a$ will enter the obstacle following state ($\mathcal{S}_a=\text{iii}$).
+In case there is a dead end, where $\Theta_s = \varnothing$, the robot will rotate in place towards $dir$ while updating $\Theta_s$, before it meets $\Theta_s \neq \varnothing$ and finds a way out.
+It then keeps a safety margin from the obstacle borders, until it circumnavigates the obstacle, where $\vec{e}_{a} \in \Theta_s$ satisfies again.
+Finally, it resumes to advance towards the target.
+The reactive strategy of Nav-SCOPE diverges from PF methods \cite{Realtime1985, Predictive2021}, as robot paths are generated directly within safe regions.
+This feature gets rid of complicated computing for repulsive fields, and avoids saddle points commonly encountered in current methods.
+Compared with Bug algorithms \cite{Dynamic1986, new2012}, Nav-SCOPE introduces cooperative perception and fusion optimization, which achieve much better paths and coordination.

-In order to prevent conflicts among robots, our model incorporates a collision avoidance state.
-When a robot is subjected to any repulsion $\vec{F}_{ai}$ from neighbors greater than its own propulsion, the robot then enters the collision avoidance state (Fig. \ref{fig:FSM}(b) D).
-The conditions can be express as:
+In order to prevent path conflicts among robots, our model incorporates a collision avoidance state ($\mathcal{S}_a=\text{iv}$).
+When a robot is subjected to any repulsive interaction $\vec{F}_{ai}$ from neighbors greater than its own propulsion, it then enters the collision avoidance state:

-In such circumstances, robot \(R_a\) will wait for its neighbor to pass until $\vec{F}_{ai}$ is insufficient to counteract \( \vec{F}_{a} \).
-In the event of two nearby robots yield simultaneously, the robot with the higher priority will exit and resume to advance forward.
-The priority of robots can be set according to application scenarios.
-In traversal tasks, we set higher priority to those relatively ahead to avoid robots in front getting the way.
+In such circumstances, robot \(R_a\) will wait for its neighbor to pass until the above condition is no longer satisfied.